Complete our online form

 - If you ever have to sell a property, all the loans may have to be reassessed.
 This means that you may be up for higher costs, i.e. several valuation fees and possibly a very expensive lender’s mortgage insurance premium calculated on a large amount.

 - If your financial situation has changed you may no longer qualify for the loans you currently have.

 - Banks tend to limit their exposure per client which means that you may not be able to borrow as much as you need when your portfolio grows.

-- Refinancing only one of the properties (e.g. for renovation purposes) means having all your loans re-assessed.
+- Refinancing only one of the properties (e.g. for renovation purposes) may mean having all your loans reassessed.

 Buying an Investment Property through a Self-Managed Superannuation Fund

-Borrowing or gearing your Self-Managed Super Fund (SMSF) into property must be done under very strict borrowing conditions called a ‘limited recourse borrowing arrangement’.
+Using your self managed super fund (SMSF) to purchase property must be done under very strict borrowing conditions called a ‘limited recourse borrowing arrangement’.

 A limited recourse borrowing arrangement can only be used to purchase a single asset, for example a residential or commercial property.
-Before committing to a geared property investment you should assess whether the investment is consistent with the investment strategy and risk profile of the fund.
+Before committing to a property investment under your SMSF you should seek advice from your accountant or financial adviser.

 - Higher costs – SMSF property loans tend to be more costly than other property loans which must be factored into your investment decision.

 - Cash flow – Loan repayments must be made from your SMSF which means your fund must always have sufficient liquidity or cash flow to meet the loan repayments.

 - Hard to cancel – If your SMSF property loan documentation and contract is not set up correctly unwinding the arrangement may not be allowed and you may be required to sell the property, potentially causing substantial losses to the SMSF.